im-aswajith/forwardlocker/README.md

 <br>

     - Forward any media or document
-    - text messages will also encryption
+    - text messages will also encrypted
 <br>

 ### Installation